Skip to main content

 • “The Slavic mythology setting is fascinating, the story is great, the quests are funny, and the characters are hilarious.”

-• “The dialog in quests is worth the read, as it can lead to making the right choices while also featuring some of the most unexpectedly funny moments.”
+• “The dialog in quests is worth the read, as it can make it much easier to make the right choice while also featuring some of the most stupidly funny stuff you would never expect.”

 • character development